lgezelius/robotics/ROS 2 Installation.md

 ### Install Ubuntu 20.04 VM

-For a developer with an M-Chip MacBook, a good option is VMware Fusion Pro (free for personal use) and the [Ubuntu 24.04 64-bit ARM (ARMv8/AArch64) desktop image](https://cdimage.ubuntu.com/daily-live/20240421/).
+For a developer with an M-series chip MacBook, a good option is VMware Fusion Pro (free for personal use) and the [Ubuntu 24.04 64-bit ARM (ARMv8/AArch64) desktop image](https://cdimage.ubuntu.com/daily-live/20240421/).

 Create a New Virtual Machine using the ISO.